-4 Vehicle Access & Parking Underground garage, surface parking, tuck under parking, or a combination of any of the above.
+4 Vehicle Underground garage, surface parking, tuck Access & under parking, or a combination of any of the Parking above.

-5 Private Open Space Width Depth Area 8-foot 8-foot 100-square minimum foot minimum
+5 Private Width Depth Area Open 8-foot 8-foot 100-square Space foot minimum minimum minimum

 This open space is exclusive of the courtyard and may be located in a side or rear yard.